John Davis (speedway rider): Career

 Davis was capped for the England national speedway team 68 times, and was the first Englishman to win the prestigious Czech Golden Helmet of Pardubice.
 He also raced in the Swedish and Polish Leagues for Dackarna and Wybrzeże Gdańsk.
 He raced for Diedenbergen in the German League for ten seasons, winning four German titles, where he was consistently the top performer.
 He qualified for 16 consecutive British Final appearances, his best finish being second to the late Kenny Carter; this was when England ruled The Speedway World.

-He started his career with Peterborough Panthers, during the 1971 British League Division Two season and improved over the next two seasons to the extent that he became a regular for his home city club, the Oxford Rebels.
+Davis started his career with Peterborough Panthers, during the 1971 British League Division Two season and improved over the next two seasons to the extent that he became a regular for his home city club, the Oxford Rebels.

-In 1975, he left Oxford after being caught up in the wrangle over whether Ole Olsen would ride for Oxford, and was in the strange position of guesting for himself in a couple of matches at the start of the season.
+In 1975, Davis left Oxford after being caught up in the wrangle over whether Ole Olsen would ride for Oxford, and was in the strange position of guesting for himself in a couple of matches at the start of the season.
 Eventually, the Speedway Control Board ruled that Olsen would stay with Wolverhampton Wolves and Dag Lovaas would ride at Oxford, allowing Davis to join Reading Racers.
 He would spend seven years at Smallmead Stadium and consistently produced a high average including 10.32 in 1979.
 He helped Reading win the league title during the 1980 British League season.

-From 1981 to 1983, he rode for Poole Pirates as their main heat leader before switching to Wimbledon for the 1984 season.
+From 1981 to 1983, Davis rode for Poole Pirates as their main heat leader before switching to Wimbledon for the 1984 season.
 He returned to Reading for three more years (1985–1987) and then rode for King's Lynn Stars and Swindon Robins respectively before retiring after the 1991 season.